wp-plugins/participants-database/readme.txt

 **Showing an Individual Record on Your Website**

 To show an individual record on the website, use the [pdb_single] shortcode.
 You must include the id of the record in the URL, so there must be 'pdb=1333' at the end of the page URL.
 The '1333' in this example would be the actual id number of the record you want to show.

+You can put a link to the single record in the participant list by defining the page on which the [pdb_single] is placed, and the column where you want the link to appear.
+In the plugin settings, general settings tab, look for "Single Record Page": set that to the page where your [pdb_single] shortcode is.
+Then, go to "Single Record Link Field" and choose which field will be the link to the single record page.
+You can set the link on any text field or an image field.
+If you want to make a field that is just for linking to the record, create a field called "link" or something and then put as the default value the text you want to use for your link like "VIEW".

+If you are good with CSS, you can easily make the link look like a button.